A Word from the Artistic Director

 A chess piece held in a cosmic hand?’

-Sprout releases its overflowing froth and force, evoking multiplicity, repetitions, procreating, and expanding, eventually towards a plateau of steady growth.
+Sprout bubbles forth… releasing its overflowing froth and force, evoking multiplicity, repetitions, procreating, and expanding, eventually towards a plateau of steady, slower growth.

-Reap now praises nature providing nurture – in a short burst of bountiful heart-calls – drawn all the way up from the toil of Plough, the spell of Sow, the burrowing of Root, the rising of Sap, the celebration of Bud, the expansion of Stem and the multiplicity of Sprout.
+Reap now praises nature – providing nurture – in a burst of bountiful heart-felt celebration calls – drawn all the way up… from the toil of Plough… the spell of Sow… the burrowing of Root… the rising of Sap… the joy of Bud… the expansion of Stem… and the multiplicity of Sprout…

-Now with Reap, human hands receive their reward, coming together to celebrate their labour in dance and ritual.
+Now with Reap, human hands may gratefully receive their reward.
+This is a coming together to celebrate labour in dance and ritual.

 ‘who built the wall that walls me in?